Welcome to Nidia's Personal Page

 Thank you for visiting my personal page and helping me to reach my fundraising goal in honor of my mom, Monique.

-I am joining the fight against brain cancer by participating in UT Go Grey 5K Salt Lake City event on August 22nd, 2020 hosted by Head for the Cure and Utah Brain Tumor Alliance.
+I am joining the fight against brain cancer by participating in the UT Go Grey 5K Salt Lake City event hosted by Head for the Cure and Utah Brain Tumor Alliance.
 Both organizations are dedicated to raising funds and awareness for brain cancer research.

 My mom fought her brain tumor and all the deficits that came along with it, for 42 long years.
 She was the bravest and strongest person I've ever known, my hero.

 She was diagnosed immediately after giving birth to her third child in 1977 and was rushed to emergency surgery.
 After her 2nd surgery, in 1981, she was told she only had maybe a year to live.
 She was determined to live each day as fully as possible and enjoy every minute she could with her children.
-Told she would never drive again, she worked hard to regain her driver's license, so that she could chauffeur them around to all their activities and events.
-Eventually the brain tumor would rear its ugly head again and she faced her 3rd craniotomy.
-She was fully incapacitated for almost half of the years, she fought, for 19 years.
+Told she would never drive again, she worked hard to regain her driver's license, modifying the car, so that she could chauffeur them around to all their activities and events.
+Eventually the brain tumor would rear its ugly head again and she faced her 3rd craniotomy in 2000.
+She was fully incapacitated for those last years she fought, for 19 years.

 Because her brain tumor was on the brain stem at the skull base, only a 20% resection was possible with her first 2 craniotomies.
 Her 3rd surgery, and last one, increased resection was possible because of more thorough scans.
 But it came with additional setbacks.
 She had a stroke immediately after surgery and hydrocephalus a week after that, necessitating a shunt to be placed to remove fluid.
-A tracheotomy became necessary because of continued respiratory dependency on oxygen.
+A tracheotomy became necessary because of continued respiratory dependency on the vent.
 She was completely incapacitated and communication was limited.
 We had to learn to lip-read, but it was difficult for her to form words because of the fluid pushed up from the trache.
 It was extremely frustrating and exhausting for her.
-We ended up resorting to yes and no blinks.
+We ended up resorting to yes and no blinks most of the time.